omarreis/GBE3D/demos/SailboatDemo/README.md

 ## iOS/Android

-App is not available in the stores, but runs ok on iOS and Android.
+App is not available in the phone stores at this time, but runs ok on iOS and Android.
 To run on these devices, you must compile from source.

 But you can experiment with this app by using *OPYC* sailing game.
-OPYC combines the 3D scene with 2D animation using physics (Box2D engine) integrating realtime NOAA GFS winds and high resolution world maps (GSHHG).
+OPYC combines this 3D scene with 2D animation using physics (Box2D engine) integrating realtime NOAA GFS winds and high resolution world maps (GSHHG).
 Available on stores (iOS and Android) search for "OPYC".

-## Video
+## Videos

-https://youtu.be/M9_Z5RxW3Pc   SailboatDemo V2 on Youtube (jun22)
+https://youtu.be/M9_Z5RxW3Pc   SailboatDemo V2 on Youtube (jun22) - new!

 http://www.youtube.com/watch?v=bBpZxB8GLpg   SailboatDemo V1 on Youtube